18 quick and easy ways to support your PTA

-We know the classic image of a cake baking PTA parent isn’t for everyone but it’s not all about the cakes.
 We also know that PTAs often struggle to get parents involved, with the main reasons that they don’t have the time available or the skills that they would need to get involved!
-To help people realise that really any help is appreciated, here’s a list of simple/ short/ fun jobs you can ask people to volunteer for.
+To help people realise that really any help is appreciated, here’s a list of simple/short/fun jobs you can ask people to volunteer for.

 Top tip: If you know that someone has skills in a certain area, try approaching them about a specific task and play to their strengths.